 |What other historians does this historian reference?|

-Common terms for describing or categorising historians
+Terms for describing historians

 The following terms can be used to categorise or summarise historians according to their general perspectives or approach.
 These terms should only be used when speaking or writing about the broad history of a particular period or event.
 Students should avoid attaching these labels to specific historians as this can be simplistic or misleading.